Week 2 Preview: Wall, Ozona face top 5 teams; Sterling City, Eden continue non-district gauntlet

 Mason vs Comfort, 7:30 p.m. at Comfort High School Stadium

-The Punchers will look to avoid back to back losses to start a season since 2002 and catch rhythm before they face No. 10 San Saba the following week.
+The Punchers will look to avoid back to back losses to start a season since 2002 and catch rhythm before they face No. 7 San Saba, the following week.

 Remaining games: